Shivangx01b/shivangx01b.github.io/_posts/2020-08-10-ip-rotation.md

 Like always whenever I hunt on any program I start with the main web app and check out their stuffs there...well why not ?
 So I jumped to login created an accout and started to  check if web app implements rate limit or not ...
-Well web app says that it implements google recaptcha so I thought ..well I try to remove header from the request and removed that recaptcha part from json request..like
+Well web app say's that it implements google recaptcha so I thought ..well I try to remove header from the request and removed that recaptcha part from json request..like

 - Original json request:
 ```